YESC 2026

 What happens beyond the conferences?

-The conference will be accompanied by activities o the European Youth Parliament (EYP), whose national committees in Albania, Armenia, Belgium, Denmark, Portugal and Ukraine have already organized national events on the topic of security at the end of 2024.
-The topic of security will also play a central role in the EYP in 2025, particularly with regard to the project’s international meeting in The Hague.
+The conference will be accompanied by activities o the European Youth Parliament (EYP), whose national committees in Bosnia Herzegovina, Bulgaria, Kosovo, Romania and United Kingdom have already organized national events on the topic of security throughout 2025.

-In addition, a fellow from the Understanding Europe (UE) education network will develop a course and accompanying educational materials on security for schools across Europe in 2025.
-The materials will provide a practical introduction to European security issues and highlight different aspects of the topic.
-In fall 2025, the developed materials will be presented within the transnational network of Understanding Europe and then used in classrooms in twelve European countries.
-In addition, the material will be published online as an Open Educational Resource (OER) to make it accessible to a broad public.
+In addition, a fellow from the Understanding Europe (UE) education network developed a course and accompanying educational materials on security for schools across Europe in 2025.
+The materials provide a practical introduction to European security issues and highlight different aspects of the topic.
+In fall 2025, the developed materials were presented within the transnational network of Understanding Europe and are now used in classrooms in twelve European countries.
+In addition, the material was published online as an Open Educational Resource (OER) to make it accessible to a broad public.